How Cuttlefish Inspired Color-changing Flexible Displays

 Cuttlefish change skin color and pattern within milliseconds using three layers of specialized cells: chromatophores (pigment sacs), iridophores (structural reflectors), and leucophores (white diffusers).
 The result is dynamic camouflage, communication, and warning displays — all controlled by a distributed neural network in the skin itself.

-In the language of biomimicry, this falls under the Sense › Produce and control color category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Produce and control color category.

 The Design Principle